Pope reverses Benedict, reimposes restrictions on Latin Mass | Politics

 Pope Francis cracked down Friday on the spread of the old Latin Mass, reversing one of Pope Benedict XVI's signature decisions in a major challenge to traditionalist Catholics who immediately decried it as an attack on them and the ancient liturgy.

-Francis reimposed restrictions on celebrating the Latin Mass that Benedict relaxed in 2007.
-The pontiff said he was taking action because Benedict's reform had become a source of division in the church and been used as a tool by Catholics opposed to the Second Vatican Council, the 1960s meetings that modernized the liturgy.
+Francis reimposed restrictions on celebrating the Latin Mass that Benedict relaxed in 2007, and went further to limit its use.
+The pontiff said he was taking action because Benedict's reform had become a source of division in the church and been exploited by Catholics opposed to the Second Vatican Council, the 1960s meetings that modernised the church and its liturgy.

-Francis issued a new law requiring individual bishops to approve celebrations of the old Mass, also called the Tridentine Mass, and requiring newly ordained priests to receive explicit permission to celebrate it from their bishops in consultation with the Vatican.
+Critics said they had never before witnessed a pope so thoroughly reversing his predecessor.
+That the reversal concerned something so fundamental as the liturgy, while Benedict is still alive and living in the Vatican as a retired pope, only amplified the extraordinary nature of Francis' move, which will surely result in more right-wing hostility directed at him.

+"Francis hits it right on the head with his observation that Benedict's 2007 loosening of regulations against the Latin rite allowed others to use it for division,'' he said.
+"The blowback proves his point.''
+The blowback was indeed fierce, though it's also likely that many will simply ignore Francis' decree and continue on as before with sympathetic bishops.
+Some of these traditionalists and Catholics already were among Francis' fiercest critics, with some accusing him of heresy for having opened the door to letting divorced and civilly remarried Catholics receive Communion.

-Rorate Caeli, a popular traditionalist blog, said Francis' "attack" was the strongest rebuke of a pope against his predecessors in living memory.
+Rorate Caeli, a popular traditionalist blog run out of the U.S., said Francis' "attack" was the strongest rebuke of a pope against his predecessors in living memory.

-"Shocking, and terrifying," the group tweeted.
 "Francis HATES US.
 Francis HATES Tradition.
-Francis HATES all that is good and beautiful."
-Nick Donnelly, a tradition-minded deacon active on social media, termed Francis' new law "the wither & die" law.
-"Bergoglio's attack on the Mass of the Ages is much worse than feared," he tweeted, referring to Francis, who was born as Jorge Mario Bergoglio.

-Cardinals who are critics of Francis did not immediately comment on the law.
-In recent days, however, Cardinal Robert Sarah, the retired head of the Vatican's liturgy office and a fierce supporter of the old liturgy, sent a series of preemptive tweets insisting on the "irreversible'' reform that Benedict had ushered in.
-Sarah featured a photo of the retired pope in his ermine-laced red velvet cape.
+Francis HATES all that is good and beautiful," the group tweeted.
+But it concluded: "FRANCIS WILL DIE, THE LATIN MASS WILL LIVE FOREVER.''
+Messa in Latino, an Italian traditionalist blog, was also blistering in its criticism.

+"Mercy always and only for sinners (who are not asked to repent) but no mercy for those few traditional Catholics,'' the blog said Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)